cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 ## attemptLogin

-This object will be sent by clients when communicating with the server.
+This communication type will be sent by clients when communicating with the server.
 It will be sent by a client to the server whenever a user is attempting to log into their account.

 ```javascript
 {